-1) it took place within 3 years of separation; or
+- It took place within 3 years of separation; or

-2) it is transferred to the spouse who remained in the property; or
+- It is transferred to the spouse who remained in the property; or

 Advice from an accountant or financial adviser would be a sensible option.
 What is clear is that any delay in resolving financial issues may increase your tax liability when the assets are finally dealt with.
 It is therefore important that you obtain prompt advice.
 HM revenue and Customs also provide a helpful fact sheet.